Developer Guide

 4.1.3 Delete/deletetask feature

-, depending on whether the user wants to delete a person or task respectively.
+The implementation of the delete/deletetask function is facilitated by LogicManager.
+It takes user input as 2 arguments, the command word being either delete or deletetask, depending on whether the user wants to delete a person or task respectively.
 The second argument is an index, denoting the index of the person or task the user wishes to delete.

 The format is as follows: